Skip to content

 skip_test : bool, optional

 If True, jobs that have "test" in the description will be skipped.
-This is useful for allowing creation of test jobs in automatic tests.
 Default is True.

 Returns